Farnborough North railway station

-Farnborough North railway station is a railway station in the town of Farnborough in Hampshire, England.
+Farnborough North is a railway station in the town of Farnborough in Hampshire, England.
 The station is managed by Great Western Railway, who operate services on the North Downs Line from Reading to Guildford, Redhill and Gatwick Airport.

 It is one of two stations in Farnborough; the other, Farnborough (Main), is situated on the South West Main Line and is considerably busier.

 History

 The Reading, Guildford and Reigate Railway (RG&RR) was authorised in 1846 and opened in stages.
 One of the first two sections to open was between Reading and Farnborough, on 4 July 1849.
 Originally named Farnborough, the station was renamed Farnborough North on 9 July 1923.

 On 17 April 1860, the bare-knuckle world championship between Tom Sayers, champion of England, and John C. Heenan, champion of the USA, took place in a field just East of the station.
 The fighters and vast crowd had arrived by train from London.